KimuraShinichi/mconv/README.md

 # mconv
-iconv wrapper for UTF-8/cp932 mixed text files.
+A line by line iconv filter (to UTF-8) for UTF-8/cp932 mixed text files.